Philipp Kirkorov: Television projects

 In 2021, Kirkorov won the TEFI award for Best Entertainment Show Host for his work on The Mask.
-The show remains a top-rated program on Russian television, with Kirkorov becoming one of its most iconic figures.
+The show has continued to attract high ratings on Russian television, and Kirkorov has become closely associated with it.

 In 2023, Kirkorov joined Emperor's Treasures (Sokrovishcha Imperatora) together with actor Wolfgang Cerny, a competitive reality show that combines adventure, history, and treasure hunting.
 Airing on TNT, the program involves celebrities exploring China's rich cultural and historical heritage while solving clues to uncover hidden treasures.

 Film

 Philipp Kirkorov occasionally participates in musicals and film dubbing.
 For example, he provided the voice for the main character in the film The New Adventures of Aladdin (2015) and the parrot Kiki in Richard the Stork (2017).

 Kirkorov has also made numerous cameo appearances in various TV series and films, including My Fair Nanny (2006), Flight Crew (2016), The Double (2013), Voronin's Family (2017), Naughty Grandma (2017) and Grand Hotel (2018).

 In 2009, Kirkorov had his first significant film role in the Russian-Ukrainian romantic comedy Love in the Big City.
 In the film he played Saint Valentine.
 He reprised his role in the following two sequels Love in the Big City 2 and Love in the Big City 3.
 The films also starred Volodymyr Zelensky, Aleksey Chadov and Vera Brezhneva.